Guide to your Future

 What if I don’t want to practice or work in law?

-If you are unsure of your career path following completion of your degree, you may like to contact the University of Sydney’s Careers Centre for further information on alternative careers to that of law.
+If you are unsure of your career path following completion of your degree, you may like to contact the University of Sydney’s Careers Centre for further information on alternative careers.

 Level 5 | Jane Foss Russell (JFR) Building | G02